LifnaJos/Data-Analytics-and-Visualization-Lab-ADL601/README.md

 9. tseries
 10. Prophet

-## Instructions :
-1. Identify the features and Applications of the libraries for performing Data Analytics
-2. Prepare a document with the Aim, Tasks performed, Program, Output, and Conclusion.

 ## Outcome :
 * Identified the Data Analytics Libraries in Python and R
 * Performed simple experiments with these libraries in Python and R
+* Prepare a document with the Aim, Tasks performed, Program, Output, and Conclusion.

 # Online Resources
 * [Top Python Libraries for Data Science - Simpli Learn](https://www.simplilearn.com/top-python-libraries-for-data-science-article)